BrunoZell/CollectiveIntelligence/litepaper.md

 Wants and commitments are explicitly updated by the account owner, with each account having a set of active wants and another set of active commitments.

 The context to evaluate wants on can either be sourced from historic observations, providing a measurement of realized value.
 Or it is sourced from hypothetical observations, typically derived from reasoning about the causal impact of actions, providing a measure of potential value realization (proposals) and expected value (commitments).

-Action traces are published either by the account owner to provide evidence of an act.
-Coordination schemes may require to post action traces to be fulfilled.
-Also accounts can submit action traces of other economic participants.
-That can be non-communicating participants or passive participants who don't have the ability to post an action trace of their own, or the action trace is evidence for value destruction which could trigger commitments of still other active participants which aim to counter-act that value destruction (examples are settlement procedures for failed deliveries or a police force protecting the wants of agents.

 Show how an actual service offering (with commited subjects) influences how the economies yield v/s is .